-- In the urgent care center, no physician on site but has electronic communication with them.
-The PA takes care of the patients
+- In the urgent care center, there is no physician on site but just electronic communication with them.
+The PA takes care of the patients.

-- If you want to come up with a treatment plan, you need to be a physician in order to back up your point of view.
+- If you want to come up with a treatment plan, you need to be a physician to back up your point of view.

-- Autonomous service for the patients but as a PA, you’re not the one leading the surgery or making final decisions on rounds in the ICU.
+- As a PA, you’re not the one leading the surgery or making final decisions on rounds in the ICU.